How to wire a house for low EMF

 Unfortunately, the use of ground rods at every house, transformer and many other places creates wide-area unbalanced circuits.
 They do that by providing an alternative path for the electricity to run in the soil, from ground rod to ground rod, instead of it all running on the neutral wires along the street and back to the nearest substation.

-That is the reason even large undeveloped pieces of land frequently have magnetic radiation of about 0.1 to 0.2 milligauss (10 to 20 nT).
+That is the reason even large undeveloped tracts of land frequently have ambient magnetic radiation of about 0.1 to 0.2 milligauss (10 to 20 nT).
 That radiation is created by electricity running in the soil itself, without wires.
 It is unrealistic to try to lower this ambient radiation when building a house on such a lot.

 The more densely built an area, the greater the ambient magnetic radiation level, simply because of all the electricity passing through the soil between the many ground rods.